Modified Housing/Dining Policy

 Once a student has been approved for a housing/dining modification, they will meet with the Assistant Director of Residential Life to discuss their housing assignment and/or meal plan.
 Specific residence halls, room types and/or meal plan options are not guaranteed.

 For Returning Students Making New Requests: Students should also submit the entire Modified Housing/Dining Packet to the Campus Access Services office by the January 10 deadline prior to the start of the Spring semester.
 Students making requests for the following Fall semester must submit their completed packet by February 3.
-Any request not received by the deadline will be tabled until the following semester's meeting of the Committee excepting emergencies.

 For New and Returning Students: The entire Modified Housing/Dining Packet, including the Modified Dining Options Meeting Form, should be submitted to the Campus Access Services office by September 7 for the Fall semester and by February 3 for the Spring semester.
 Any requests received after the September 7th and February 3rd deadlines will be tabled until the following semester.